 Currently, the medical field has no cure for arthritis of either kind.
 There are ways to manage it, however.
 One of the most effective methods is physical therapy.
 Low-impact exercises, gentle stretching, and guided movements can improve a patient’s range of motion and increase mobility that has been limited by arthritis.
 It may also help strengthen the muscles, relieving pressure on the joints.

 Medications may also provide short-term relief.
 Painkillers reduce the patient’s discomfort, while anti-inflammatory medications reduce the swelling.
 In the case of rheumatoid arthritis, immune inhibitors can slow the disease’s progress and prevent it from causing more damage.
 Because inhibitors may have other effects, it’s important to discuss this possibility with a doctor to make sure you understand the risks and benefits.

 Treating Arthritis in Northern New Jersey

 If you are struggling with arthritis in your back, spine, or neck, seek help today.
 High Mountain Orthopedics is dedicated to doing all we can to help you maintain your quality of life.
-We have locations in Englewood, Paramus, and Wayne, NJ, serving each region with high-quality care for arthritis and other conditions.
+We have locations in Wayne, NJ, serving each region with high-quality care for arthritis and other conditions.
 To learn more, contact us to request an appointment.
 We’re also happy to schedule a telemedicine consultation to discuss your symptoms and the possibility of treatment.